SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 # Sample app demonstrating some OData annotations

-> ⚠ This document is a work-in-progress!
+> ⚠ This document is a work-in-progress

 This is the complete app that is built over the series of exercises in the (now archived) [repo for the SAP CodeJam on CAP with Node.js](https://github.com/SAP-archive/cloud-cap-nodejs-codejam).
 It is included in this repo as it is a good illustration of some basic annotations.
 In particular, have a look at the annotations in the `index.cds` and `service.cds` files in the `srv/` directory.